ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/docs/signatures.rst

 We developed a small wrapper around the "cosign" tool to make it easy to sign our qualification documents.
 Cosign is fully managed by the Ferrocene build
-system: you don't need to install it.
+system: you don't need to install it manually.

 To sign all of the Ferrocene documents, :ref:`authenticate with AWS <aws-auth>` (if you haven't done so today) and run: